What causes drowsiness? 45 possible conditions

 Feeling abnormally sleepy or tired during the day is commonly known as drowsiness.
 Drowsiness may lead to additional symptoms, such as forgetfulness or falling asleep at inappropriate times.

-Certain life choices may lead to increased drowsiness, such as working very long hours or switching to a night shift.
+Certain lifestyle choices may lead to increased drowsiness, such as working very long hours or switching to a night shift.
 In most cases, your drowsiness will reduce as your body adapts to your new schedule.

 Sleep apnea is a disorder where a blockage in your upper airways creates pauses in your breathing throughout the night, causing you to wake up frequently with a choking sound.
 Other sleep disorders include narcolepsy, restless leg syndrome, and delayed sleep phase disorder.